adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 	</figure>
 </div>

+## 12. Some browsers don't translate them

+For example, when Chrome translates a web page, it will fail to translate the text inside a placeholder.

 ## Summary

 People often ask me if it's okay to use a placeholder in addition to a label.
 I suggest that if the hint is valuable to the user experience, we should make it easy to read.
 Putting the hint inside a placeholder doesn't achieve this.